AJGreaves/picflip/testing.md

             - Clicked the difficulty selection buttons repeatedly and very quickly to confirm that this does not break their operation.
     3. Character selection buttons
         - Cars cards
-            - Selected the Cars button and confirmed that the images displayed on the cards were correct for the disney movie chosen.
+            - Selected the Cars button and confirmed that the images displayed on the cards were correct for the Disney movie chosen.
             - played the game to find 2 matches, then clicked the Cars button again, confirmed that all cards were flipped over and the game was reset.
             - Confirmed that clicking the Cars button reshuffles the cards.
         - Frozen & Toy Story cards
-            - Repeated all steps done on the Cars chacter selection button on the Frozen and Toy Story buttons.
+            - Repeated all steps done on the Cars character selection button on the Frozen and Toy Story buttons.
             - Clicked the character selection buttons repeatedly and very quickly to confirm that this does not break the operation of the game.
     4. Mute button
         - Confirmed that I could hear all audio elements when playing the game.